trentwirth/trentwirth.github.io/3010/docs/learning_paths/all_steps.md

 - Reading and understanding error outputs.

 Understanding these concepts is essential for becoming a proficient programmer and writing reliable code.

+## Bonus

+Because of time pressure, we can only spend on class day focused on debugging.
+I've created a bonus coding assignment that you can work on to practice - this will not be graded but you can ask me questions about it.

+You can download the file following this link: [Debugging Bonus Assignment](../files/bonus_debugging.ipynb)

 # Step 10: OOP - Introduction to Classes and Objects